LogoActuator Machining

 • • Marine environments or exposure to chlorides

-• • Applications requiring welding
+• • Applications requiring welding (high risk of thermal cracking)

 • • Severe structural loads requiring maximum toughness